A decision-theoretic approach for segmental classification: Discussion

+Segmental classification problems are ubiquitous across many fields, including signal processing, finance and, more recently, genomics.
+We have introduced a Markov loss function that allows a user to take their preferred statistical model $\pi(x)$ of the sequence $x$ and obtain a sequence prediction $\hat{x}$ whose properties can be adjusted in an intuitive way by specifying loss parameters on state and transition errors.
 The calculation of the posterior expected loss with respect to a Markov loss function was shown to have a simple form and a dynamic programming algorithm was provided to compute the state sequence with the minimum expected loss.

-Although, the emphasis was on the Hidden Markov model, this method can be applied to any statistical model for the segmentation and classification of linear sequence data that can provide estimates of the marginal state transition probability $\pi(x_{i,i+1})$.
-Therefore it can be used to augment, without modification, many existing statistical methods for analyzing sequence data such as those based on semi-Markov models, change point methods \citep{Fearnhead2007} or product partition models \citep{Barry1992}.
-Whilst it is relatively simple addition the application of this method could greatly enhance the adaptability of many existing statistical algorithms transferring power to the experimenter to allow them to assign losses to various error types relevant to their own study.
+Although the emphasis in this presentation was on the Hidden Markov model as the statistical model $\pi(x)$, this method can be applied to any statistical model for the segmentation and classification of linear sequence data that can provide estimates of the marginal state transition probability $\pi(x_{i,i+1})$.
+Therefore, it can be used to augment, without modification, many existing statistical methods for analyzing sequence data, such as those based on semi-Markov models, change point methods [\citet{Fearnhead2007}] or product partition models [\citet{Barry1992}].
+While it is a relatively simple addition, the application of this method could greatly enhance the adaptability of many existing statistical algorithms, transferring power to the experimenter to allow them to assign losses to various error types relevant to their own study.

-Alternatives to maximum \emph{a posteriori} estimators has been used in Hidden Markov model-based DNA segmentation applications by \cite{Aston2007} and for clustering applications by \cite{Binder78} and \cite{Lau2007}.
-In particular, \cite{Lau2007} have argued that maximum \emph{a posteriori} clustering estimates have no objective status in Bayesian theory as an ``optimal" estimate of the data partition.
-Posterior modes can be unrepresentative of the centre of mass for the posterior distribution in high dimensional problems and point estimators should only be obtained after specifying some loss function and then computing the optimal parameter estimate that minimises the posterior expected loss.
+Our approach can be considered to be a specific form of the loss functions considered by \citet{rue1995new} in Bayesian imaging applications. \citet{rue1995new} considered a more complex two-dimensional domain, using Markov Random Field priors, where exact enumeration of the optimal decision is impossible and numerical optimisation using computationally-intensive MCMC and simulated annealing is required.
+Recently, \citet{lember2010generalized} have also considered generalised risk-based inference for Hidden Markov models including a subclass of posterior decoding schemes that can be viewed as hybrids of the Viterbi and marginal approaches.